vaziolabs/StableChaos/Tranception/README.md

         - [ ] Polar
         - [ ] Mesh - Complete
         - [ ] Hyper - Everything connected to everything else.
+ - [ ] add the ability to view, or phase step based on the reflection type
+ - [ ] add the ability to integrate filters
+ - [ ] add functionality for audio, electrical and electromagnetic analysis
+ - [ ] integrate a convolution form
  - [ ] integrate a particle like system to represent data tranception between nodes
  - [ ] implement unit tests
  - [ ] implement a dynamic ability to define theta externally